rails/rails/guides/source/testing.md

 ### Testing View Helpers

-A helper is just a simple module where you can define methods which are available in your views.
+A helper is a module where you can define methods which are available in your views.

 In order to test helpers, all you need to do is check that the output of the